PQ-SmSH · Depth-bound inference · Patent Pending

 Live demo.
 LIVE

-Pick a buyer ceiling.
+Pick a limit the buyer signs off on.
 Pick what the provider actually did.
-The page calls the live endpoints — bind, attest, verify — and shows you the hybrid Ed25519 + ML-DSA-65 receipt.
-Try a deeper provider band than the buyer signed for and watch the server refuse.
+This page calls the live endpoints, bind, attest, and verify, and shows you the combined Ed25519 and ML-DSA-65 receipt.
+Try picking a deeper provider band than the buyer agreed to, and watch the server refuse it.

 What the server refuses to sign.

-• Tokens out ≤ band cap (or buyer's explicit cap)
+• Tokens out stay at or under the band cap (or the buyer's own cap)

-• If band forbids tools, tools_invoked is empty
+• If the band forbids tools, no tools were used

-• If tools allowed, every invoked tool is in the buyer's allowlist
+• If tools are allowed, every tool used is on the buyer's approved list

 What the receipt carries